 Michael Mainelli is Executive Chairman of the London-based consultancy and think-tank Z/Yen Group which has done research for the Cardano Foundation, Bloomberg, The London Stock Exchange and Barclays Capital.
-Z/Yen produces the Distributed Futures research program which is focussed on cryptocurrencies and blockchain technology.
+Z/Yen produces the Distributed Futures research program which is focused on cryptocurrencies and blockchain technology.

 During Bitcoin Wednesday on 7 November, 2018, Professor Michael Mainelli of Z/Yen will give a presentation on governance, regulation, and standards for decentralized smart ledgers.
 Z/Yen is a London-based think-tank and venture firm that produces the Distributed Futures (smart ledger) and Eternal Coin (new currencies) research programs.
 They also conduct research for the Cardano Foundation, among other organizations.